dnguyen-wf/fed-readme/README.md

 # Scenario

-Build a task list that will perform the following operations:
+Build a task list per the UI design that will perform the following operations:

-* Load and save items to an API.
-Data should persist refreshing.
+* Interact with API to
+  * List all items
   * Add tasks with name
-* Remove tasks
   * Mark tasks as "done".
 Tasks that are "done" should be highlighted.
-* Reorder tasks
+  * Remove tasks

 ## UI
 ![task list](tasklist.png)

 ## API
-`GET /list`
-Lists all tasks.
+`GET /list` Lists all tasks.
 ```json
 [
   {